rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

       has-unique-fixed-domain-lifts-is-covariant A C)
 ```

-## Theorem 8.8 from RS17.
+## Total space of a covariant family over a Segal type

 We prove that the total space of a covariant family over a Segal type is a Segal
 type.
 We split the proof into intermediate steps.
-Let $A$ be a type and a type family
+Let `A` be a type and a type
-`#!rzk C : A → U`.
+family `#!rzk C : A → U`.

-We examine the fibers of the horn restriction on the total space of C.
+We examine the fibers of the horn restriction on the total space of `C`.
+First
-First note we have the equivalences:
+note we have the equivalences:

 ```rzk
 #def apply-4-3